Liambeck99/Wordel/README.md

 # Wordel
-Remake of the popular game Wordle written in python
+Remake of the popular game Wordle written in python.
+All credit and inspiartion goes to: https://www.powerlanguage.co.uk/wordle/

 ![image](https://user-images.githubusercontent.com/57397563/152904131-d7ecd7b8-a17c-4b78-9244-ff4a1023d11f.png)